waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (DISPROVEN - WEST):** The inactive warps on 2F are landing spots for a pit on 3F.
 Test: Systematically walked over every tile on the accessible western side of 3F.
 Result: No pit found.
 The eastern side remains inaccessible from this floor.
 - **Hypothesis 3 (PENDING):** A trigger on 1F moves the NPCs.
 (Fallback plan if Hypothesis 2 fails).

-# Reflection Lessons (Turn 29363)
-- **Deterministic Strategy:** When a plan is repeatedly interrupted by a variable element (like a moving NPC), I must immediately switch to a deterministic strategy (like using `stun_npc`) instead of retrying the same failed approach.
-- **Tool Precondition Verification:** Before using a tool, I must verify its preconditions are met (e.g., for `stun_npc`, the target object must be on-screen and thus present in the `Map Objects On Screen` list).
-- **External Puzzle Solutions:** When a complete, systematic exploration of a self-contained area yields no path forward, the solution is likely external.
-I must trust key NPC dialogue that points toward an external requirement (like needing 'special medicine') and shift my objective accordingly.

 # Reflection Lessons (Turn 29378)
 - **CRITICAL HALLUCINATION:** I hallucinated being on Route 39 when I was still in Olivine City, causing a tool to crash and wasting a turn.
 This is a recurring problem.
 I MUST verify my `current_map_id` and `current_position` in the Game State Information *before* every single action, especially before using any coordinate-based tools.
 Trusting memory is a critical failure.